tntech-ngin-lab/nr-archway/README.md

 ### Examples

 There are different branches associated to this repository.
 The different branches correspond to the different methods of file transfering.
+Please fill out the ssh_config with the appropriate address of the file server and add that naming before continuing.

 Methods: